Umersaeed81/File_Management_Operations/log/File_Copy_Operation/copy_examples/Example_07.md

   </tr>
 </table>

-# Filename Prefix-Based File Copy with Conflict Resolution and Space Check
+# Single Prefix File Copy: Managing Conflicts, Space, and Metadata
 # Example-11

 This example demonstrates how to copy files from a source directory to a destination directory based on a specific filename prefix (**US** in this case).
 Here's a breakdown of the process: